Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

 # [Nisse](https://github.com/Loki-Astari/Nisse)

-In the first two articles, we created a very basic Web Server.
+In the first three articles, we created a very basic Web Server.
 A major issue with this simplistic server is that it can only handle connections serially.
-In this article, we introduce a thread pool that will handle the actual requests.
+This article introduces a thread pool that will handle the actual requests.
 The main thread will accept new requests and create the work items to be handled by the thread pool.

 ## NisseV4

-All the code for this article is in two source files in the [V4](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V4) directory.
+All the code for this article is in the directory [V4](https://github.com/Loki-Astari/NisseBlogCode/tree/master/V4) directory.
 It uses standard libraries and [thors-mongo](https://github.com/Loki-Astari/ThorsMongo).
 If you have a Unix-like environment, this should be easy to build; if you use Windows, you may need to do some extra work.
 A “Makefile” is provided just as an example.

 ### Build & Run